ClinicalTrials.Veeva

 Description:

-Participants in this arm will receive a structured discharge education session using the teach-back method.
-The session will be delivered in person at hospital discharge and will cover key heart failure self-care behaviors, including medication adherence, symptom monitoring, fluid restriction, and dietary modifications.
-Participants will be asked to restate instructions in their own words to confirm understanding.
-Printed educational materials from the American Heart Association will also be provided.
+Participants in this arm received a structured discharge education session using the teach-back method.
+The session was delivered in person at hospital discharge and covered key heart failure self-care behaviors, including medication adherence, symptom monitoring, fluid restriction, and dietary modifications.
+Participants were asked to restate instructions in their own words to confirm understanding.
+Printed educational materials from the American Heart Association were also provided.

 Treatment: